krivenko/som/doc/guide/basic.rst

 <final_solution_cc>` proposed in [GMPPS2017]_.
 It yields a set of coefficients
 :math:`c_j` that make for smoother spectra, and can optionally favor solutions close to a user-defined default model.

+Instead of computing the final solution, one can use the :ref:`statistical analysis technique <spectral_stats>` from Sections I-II of [GMPPS2017]_ to estimate averages, dispersions and 2-point correlations of the particular solution ensemble.

 Post-processing of spectral functions
 -------------------------------------